Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 the same certificate, which will have the latest provided attributes.

 Certificates take some time to get fully created since they need to be signed by their respective Certificate Authority.
-Since this is a process that can take an unbounded amount of time, `beginCreateCertificate` returns a Poller, which is an object that keeps track of the underlying Long Running Operation according to our guidelines: https://azure.github.io/azure-sdk/typescript_design.html#ts-lro
+For this purpose, `beginCreateCertificate` returns a Poller object that keeps track of the underlying Long Running Operation according to our guidelines: https://azure.github.io/azure-sdk/typescript_design.html#ts-lro

 Once you receive the poller, you'll be able to get the pending certificate by